ruslan-ilesik/games_bot/README.md

 [Modules_manager](https://github.com/ruslan-ilesik/games_bot/blob/main/src/module/modules_manager.hpp) will handle them and load in appropriate order, also it is made to notify about missing or circular dependencies.

+## Admin terminal
+Bot implements admin terminal running with executable.
+Each command can add its own command to terminal at runtime which can be run by owner.
+For example, manually load/stop modules, forbidding modules loading, adding new connection to Database pool, etc.

 ## Database
 [Database](https://github.com/ruslan-ilesik/games_bot/blob/main/src/modules/database/) is based on using combination of **connections pool** and **C++20 coroutines**, you can define amount of